alexsavory/clockworkplugins/hl2rp/README.md

 Tru's Clockwork Plugins
 =========

-Here are all my plugins for Clockwork.
-These will work with any schema.
+Here are all my plugins for HL2RP .
+These will only work with CWHL2RP.

 Installation
 --------------

-The folders in here are all in plugin format, all you have to do is upload the plugins you want to your server.
+The folders in here are all in plugin format, all you have to do is upload the plugins you want to your server's cwhl2rp/plugins .

 ##### Configure Plugins.
 If a plugin needs configuring, instructions will be in each plugin folder.

 Exceptions
 --------------
-* clockwork/clockworktoolguns - This is in the form of an **ADDON**.
-This will go in your garrysmod/addons
-* clockwork/donation-coderedeemer - This has two parts, a webserver and gameserver part.
+* clockwork/combinedatapad - This has two parts, a webserver and gameserver part.
 Instructions included.
-* clockwork/webdatabase - This has to be uploaded to a website not the game server.
+* clockwork/webrosters - This has to be uploaded to a website not the game server.